archlinux/infrastructure/docs/github-mirror.md

 Then go to https://github.com/archlinux/myproject/settings/keys and add a new deploy key.
 Give it the title "gitlab.archlinux.org" so we know where it's from and then paste the public key you copied from GitLab just now.
+Check "Allow write access" and click "Add key".

 Your push mirror should now work.